-- any record or thing held by the Court in respect of the case; and - the transcript of proceedings in the case before the (b) - An application under this rule must be made by summons with a (2) supporting affidavit. - A person may apply to the Court for an order that prohibits or (3) restricts access to, or the publication or possession of, all or any part of the court record in respect of a case by a person or class of persons. - A party to a case is entitled to inspect and obtain a copy of any (4) part of the court record in respect of the case unless it is a part to which access by the party is prohibited or restricted because of a written law, an order made under a written law, or an order of a court. - A party to a case whose access to any part of the court record in (5) respect of the case is restricted may apply to the Court for permission to inspect or obtain a copy of it. - A person who is not a party to a case may apply to the Court for (6) permission to inspect or obtain a copy of all or a part of the court record in respect of the case. - (7) The Court may grant an application made under subrule (5) or (6) if satisfied - the applicant has sufficient cause to inspect or obtain the record in question; and - (b) that access to or possession of the record by the applicant would be lawful.
+- (a) any record or thing held by the Court in respect of the case; and - (b) the transcript of proceedings in the case before the Court. - (2) An application under this rule must be made by summons with a supporting affidavit. - (3) A person may apply to the Court for an order that prohibits or restricts access to, or the publication or possession of, all or any part of the court record in respect of a case by a person or class of persons. - (4) A party to a case is entitled to inspect and obtain a copy of any part of the court record in respect of the case unless it is a part to which access by the party is prohibited or restricted because of a written law, an order made under a written law, or an order of a court. - (5) A party to a case whose access to any part of the court record in respect of the case is restricted may apply to the Court for permission to inspect or obtain a copy of it. - (6) A person who is not a party to a case may apply to the Court for permission to inspect or obtain a copy of all or a part of the court record in respect of the case. - (7) The Court may grant an application made under subrule (5) or (6) if satisfied - (a) the applicant has sufficient cause to inspect or obtain the record in question; and